-Bicycle Locks Can Save The Day And Are Cheap Insurance
+Bicycle Locks Are Cheap Insurance

 Bicycle locks are very necessary if you are going to leave your bike unattended where it is at risk.
 You have to try to think like a thief and use a lock that will be tough enough to do the job.